 Do you need reliable mobile internet to work anywhere and anytime?
 This doesn’t have to be expensive.
-A great way to get cheap internet is buying local SIM cards wherever you go and top them up with data volume.
+A great way to get cheap internet is by buying local SIM cards wherever you go and topping them up with data volume.
 If you don’t want to change the SIM card in your phone, get a mobile hotspot.
 You can insert the card and get WIFI for your phone and laptop.

 Of course, you don’t only want to work but also explore the new country and region you are traveling to.
 There are a few ways how you can do so and save money at the same time.